PVermeer/dexie-addon-suite-monorepo/packages/dexie-class-addon/README.md

 This addon can be used as a stand-alone addon for Dexie.js, yet is also part of dexie-addon-suite [![NPM Version](https://img.shields.io/npm/v/@pvermeer/dexie-addon-suite/latest.svg)](https://www.npmjs.com/package/@pvermeer/dexie-addon-suite) that combines a number of addons for Dexie.
 It contains code to combine some addons like populated rxjs observables.

+## Why

+The [Table.mapToClass()](<https://dexie.org/docs/Table/Table.mapToClass()>) method from dexie only assigns a new constructor to the object returned from the database.
+This is a very limited solution since the class constructor never gets called.
+For complex data structures, defined in classes, it's expected that the class contructor get's called on creation.

+This addon provides a solution where the constructor does get called with the object from the database and where a user defined `serialize()` method gets called to serialize the class before saving to the database.

 ## Install over npm

 ```